 - Allergic reaction to the local anaesthetic, dye, antiseptic or plasters used.
 You would be treated for any severe reaction if it did occur.
-If you have any known allergies, then please advise your spinal medical team prior to the procedure. - Infection around the needle site. - Damage to the nerve root, which sits in front of the joint via trauma from the needle or a bleed around the nerve.
-Any of these complications can apply pressure to the nerve which may lead to an increase in arm symptoms.
+If you have any known allergies, then please advise your spinal medical team prior to the procedure. - Infection at the needle site. - For Medial Branch Blocks there is a rare risk of damage to the nerve root, which sits in front of the joint via trauma from the needle or a bleed around the nerve.
+Any of these complications could put more pressure on the nerve.
+This could lead to an increase in leg symptoms.
 This is rare as the injection is done under X-Ray guidance so the Consultant can accurately place the needle.